RuslanLebj/RusLang-handwriting-OCR/README.md

 # RusLang HandWriting OCR

-SHIFT OCR is a library for handwriting text segmentation and character recognition.
+This is a project library for russian handwriting text segmentation and character recognition.

 # Get Started (Python 3.9, Python 3.10)